-- 1) Maintain local interaction with Mitchell Area Development Corporation, Dakota Heartland Development Association and other entities focused on business development; - 2) Encourage development projects that take advantage of existing industrial and commercial areas and infrastructure; - 3) Protect the quality of life for Mitchell residents and encourage growth in the agriculture, manufacturing, health care, and education industries by maintaining best management practices; - 4) Target available resources to projects that have the greatest potential for job creation and/or private investment; - 5) Involve the public early in the process of evaluating economic development project impacts; - 6) Establish regulations or ordinances that minimize land use conflicts. - 7) Assist in facilitating continued development of local tourism and recreational opportunities. - 8) Encourage development proposals that build upon or complement health care or social services; - 9) Consider accessibility and workforce factors in evaluating development proposals; and - 10) Recognize the importance of recreation amenities in retaining and attracting young professionals and other employees. - 11) Housing should be developed in locations that minimize potential environmental, transportation, and land use conflicts; - 12) Existing housing lots should be a development priority; - 13) The availability of public services and public safety should be considered in evaluating housing proposals; - 14) Affordable housing opportunities should be encouraged; and - 15) Alternative development financing tools, including Tax Increment Financing (TIF) should be carefully evaluated
+- 1) Maintain local interaction with Mitchell Area Development Corporation, Dakota Heartland Development Association and other entities focused on business development; - 2) Encourage development projects that take advantage of existing industrial and commercial areas and infrastructure; - 3) Protect the quality of life for Mitchell residents and encourage growth in the agriculture, manufacturing, health care, and education industries by maintaining best management practices; - 4) Target available resources to projects that have the greatest potential for job creation and/or private investment; - 5) Involve the public early in the process of evaluating economic development project impacts; - 6) Expand the Extraterritorial Jurisdiction to facilitate the growth of the City of Mitchell. - 7) Establish regulations or ordinances that minimize land use conflicts. - 8) Assist in facilitating continued development of local tourism and recreational opportunities. - 9) Encourage development proposals that build upon or complement health care or social services; - 10) Consider accessibility and workforce factors in evaluating development proposals; and - 11) Recognize the importance of recreation amenities in retaining and attracting young professionals and other employees. - 12) Housing should be developed in locations that minimize potential environmental, transportation, and land use conflicts: - 13) Existing housing lots should be a development priority; - 14) The availability of public services and public safety should be considered in evaluating housing proposals; - 15) Affordable housing opportunities should be encouraged; and